MA Program Requirements

 The first field (the major field) will consist of a minimum of 12 credits of coursework, and the second field (the minor field) a minimum of 8 credits.

 These fields are generally left for the student to determine, in consultation with their graduate advisor.
+Students must articulate the coursework comprising their field at the time of their examination by completing a departmental Graduate Field Report.
 Generally, a student's major field will correspond with the field of expertise of at least one tenure-line faculty member of the History Department, and this member will generally serve as the student's major field advisor.
-Information on faculty fields of expertise is available here (.pdf format).
+Information on faculty fields of expertise is available here.

 All students are required to take written examinations covering their chosen fields of concentration.
 The written examination in the student's major field should be passed before the end of the first year of graduate study (i.e., 24 credits).
 Students should pass the written examination in the minor field before the completion of 32 credits.